 Live your life and let your attorney handle your case

 The next thing you need to do is educate yourself on Arizona DUI law and process.
 Once you do this, you will be in the best position to choose a lawyer for your case.
-Stewart Bergman was a former prosecutor and felony crimes dui lawyer in the Maricopa County Public Defender's Office and has 15 years experience in handling dui cases and would be glad to handle your Phoenix Dui case.
+Stewart Bergman was a former prosecutor and felony crimes dui lawyer in the Maricopa County Public Defender's Office and has over 15 years experience in handling dui cases and would be glad to handle your Phoenix Dui case.